Tax Increment Finance Authority (Monroe North TIFA)

 The Monroe North Tax Increment Financing Authority (TIFA) is a funding tool Downtown Grand Rapids Inc. administers to help catalyze public and private investment in the Monroe North neighborhood.
 Funds go to support real private property improvements, build streets and public infrastructure, as well as maintain and expand parks and other public amenities.

 Established by the City Commission in 1985 under state law, the Monroe North TIFA's principal source of funding revenue generated by increasing property values within the MNTIFA district.
 City Commission annually approves the budget.
-A 9-member Board of Directors appointed by the Mayor with concurrence from City Commission govern the Monroe North TIFA.
-The Board meets monthly on the second Wednesday.
+A 9-member Board of Directors appointed by the Mayor with concurrence from the City Commission governs the Monroe North TIFA.
+The Board meets quarterly.

 The Monroe North Tax Increment Finance Authority Board on April 8, 2020 recommended the TIFA's Fiscal Year 2021 budget for City Commission approval.
 The 2021 fiscal year runs from July 1, 2020 - June 30, 2021.
-The City Commission is expected to consider authorizing the budget on April 28, 2020.
+The City Commission authorized the budget on April 28, 2020.

 Michigan's Freedom of Information Act (FOIA) ensures public access to government records.
 Our FOIA Procedures and Guidelines describe the process and expectations for the public to submit formal requests information.
 If you seek something specific, give us a call.
 We will help you find it.